iiab/iiab/roles/maps/README.md

 ## Can I try out search (which is still experimental)?

-This is not recommended for very low power devices such as Pi Zero 2W at this time, though this might change.
+This is not recommended for very low power devices such as Pi Zero 2 W at this time, though this might change.

 As of this writing, search includes only administrative regions and natural features.

 1. If you want **~640 MB** "small" (only California, as of this writing) search:

    ```
    maps_search_engine: "nominatim"
    maps_search_full: False
    ```

-1. If you want **~67 GB** "full" (planet-wide) search :
+2. If you want **~67 GB** "full" (planet-wide) search:

    ```
    maps_search_engine: "nominatim"